 It’s not a lack of effort or good intentions that renders a strategy inert.
 Every executive wants their team to understand.
 But there are three nasty barriers that make strategic communication more difficult (Heath, D., & Heath, C. “Sticky Advice” in Made to stick: Why some ideas survive and others die, 2009):

 - Curse of Knowledge.
-It leads executive to talk about strategy as though they themselves were the audience.
+It leads executives to talk about strategy as though they themselves were the audience.
 It temps them to use language that is sweeping, high-level, and abstract (The most efficient manufacturer of semiconductors!
-The lowest-cost provider of stere equipment!
+The lowest-cost provider of stereo equipment!
 World-class customer service!)
 Often leaders are not even aware they are speaking abstractly.
-To thwart the curse of knowledge, leaders need to “translate” your strategies into concrete language, and storytelling is a great way to do that!
+To thwart the curse of knowledge, leaders need to “translate” their strategies into concrete language, and storytelling is a great way to do that!

 As the project progresses, you need to be aware of how decisions drift given these three nasty barriers, but also how our understanding of the problem evolves as we learn more about it.